 - For VM exits caused as part of EOI virtualization (Section 30.1.4), bits 7:0 of the exit qualification are set to vector of the virtual interrupt that was dismissed by the EOI virtualization.
-Bits above bit 7 are cleared. - For APIC-write VM exits (Section 30.4.3.3), bits 11:0 of the exit qualification are set to the page offset of the write access that caused the VM exit.
-Bits above bit 11 are cleared. - For a VM exit due to a page-modification log-full event (Section 29.3.6), bit 12 of the exit qualification reports "NMI unblocking due to IRET."
+Bits above bit 7 are cleared. - For APIC-write VM exits (Section 30.4.3.3), bits 11:0 of the exit qualification are set to the page offset of the write access that caused the VM exit.1 Bits above bit 11 are cleared. - For a VM exit due to a page-modification log-full event (Section 29.3.6), bit 12 of the exit qualification reports "NMI unblocking due to IRET" (see Section 28.2.3).
 Bit 16 is set if the VM exit occurs during TAPT, EPT-friendly PEBS, or user-interrupt delivery.
 All other bits of the exit qualification are undefined. - For a VM exit due to an SPP-related event (Section 29.3.4), bit 11 of the exit qualification indicates the type of event: 0 indicates an SPP misconfiguration and 1 indicates an SPP miss.
-Bit 12 of the exit qualification reports "NMI unblocking due to IRET."
+Bit 12 of the exit qualification reports "NMI unblocking due to IRET" (see Section 28.2.3).
 Bit 16 is set if the VM exit occurs during TAPT EPT-friendly PEBS, or user-interrupt delivery.
 All other bits of the exit qualification are undefined.

-1. Execution of WRMSR with ECX = 83FH (self-IPI MSR) can lead to an APIC-write VM exit; the exit qualification for such an APIC-write VM exit is 3FOH.
+^{1.} Execution of WRMSR with ECX = 83FH (self-IPI MSR) can lead to an APIC-write VM exit; the exit qualification for such an APIC-write VM exit is 3F0H.

 - If the "PASID translation" VM-execution control, PASID translation is performed for executions of the ENQCMD and ENQCMDS instructions (see Section 26.5.8).
 PASID translation may fail, resulting in a VM exit.
-Such a VM exit saves an exit qualification specified in the following items: - For ENQCMD, the exit qualification is IA32\PASID[19:0]. - For ENQCMDS, the exit qualification contains the low 32 bits of the instruction's source operand (which had been read from memory prior to PASID translation). - Guest linear address.
+Such a VM exit saves an exit qualification specified in the following items: - For ENQCMD, the exit qualification is IA32_PASID[19:0]. - For ENQCMDS, the exit qualification contains the low 32 bits of the instruction's source operand (which had been read from memory prior to PASID translation). - For a VM exit due to an instruction timeout (Section 26.2), bit 0 indicates (if set) that the context of the virtual machine is invalid and that the VM should not be resumed.
+Bit 12 of the exit qualification reports "NMI unblocking due to IRET" (see Section 28.2.3).
+All other bits of the exit qualification are undefined. - Guest linear address.
 For some VM exits, this field receives a linear address that pertains to the VM exit.
 The field is set for different VM exits as follows: - VM exits due to attempts to execute LMSW with a memory operand.
 In these cases, this field receives the linear address of that operand.
 Bits 63:32 are cleared if the logical processor was not in 64-bit mode before the VM exit. - VM exits due to attempts to execute INS or OUTS for which the relevant segment is usable (if the relevant segment is not usable, the value is undefined).
 (ES is always the relevant segment for INS; for OUTS, the relevant segment is DS unless overridden by an instruction prefix.)
 The linear address is the base address of relevant segment plus (E)DI (for INS) or (E)SI (for OUTS).
 Bits 63:32 are cleared if the logical processor was not in 64-bit mode before the VM exit.